 Section 1.
 A member shall be any person who agrees to abide by the articles, by-laws and rules of this association; and who pays such dues as may be established from time to time by the board of directors, as recommended by the general membership.
 There shall be no discrimination among applicants for membership because of race, creed, national, origin, sex, or any other reason unrelated to the purposes of this association.

 Section 2.
 A member shall be any person who owns an interest in land contiguous or adjacent to Caribou Lake, St. Louis County, Minnesota (the lake), or any person interested in the purposes of this association and paying regular dues.

 Section 3.
+Membership is granted at the property level.
+One membership will be granted per property with membership dues paid against that property.

+Section 3.
 Each member in good standing shall be entitled upon request, a certification of membership.

 Section 4.
 The amount of dues and surcharges payable by the members shall be determined by a simple majority vote of the membership.
+In addition to membership, a suggestion donation will be provided based on the prior year expenses.

 Article III (Meetings)